pandorabots/pandorabots.github.io/_aiml/srai.md

 ### &lt;srai&gt;

 The *srai element* allows your bot to recursively call categories after transforming the user's input.
+So you can define a template that calls another category.
 The acronym "srai" has no official meaning, but is sometimes defined as *symbolic reduction* or *symbolic recursion*.

+This has a wide range of uses:
+* Simplifying an input using fewer words
+* Remove unnecessary words from the input (reduction)
+* Linking many synonymous inputs to the same template
+* Correcting spelling errors on the part of the client
+* Replacing colloquial expressions with ordinary English

 #### Usage

+##### Reductions

 The most typical use case of the srai element is to "reduce" an input by removing unecessary words, or by translating the input in to a shorter, more concise version.

     <category>
     <pattern>HELLO GOOD DAY</pattern>